-NAME Түре DEFAULT DESCRIPTION CAN BE OBTAINED FROM SHELF FRU INFO DEFAULT_RMCP NETMASK2 IP-address Variable The network mask for the second network adapter used for RMCP communication.
-This mask is used only if the corresponding parameter is set to 0.0.0.0 in the IPMI LAN Configuration Parameters for channel 2.
-The default value depends on the class of the default IP address used for shelf-external (RMCP-based) communication. (see parameter DEFAULT_RMCP_IP_ADDRESS 2).
+DEFAILT RMCD ID address Variable The network mask for the No DEFAULT_RMCP NETMASK2 IP-address Variable The network mask for the second network adapter used for RMCP communication.
+This mask is used only if the corresponding parameter is set to 0.0.0 in the IPMI LAN Configuration Parameters for channel 2.
+The default value depends on the class of the default IP address used for shelf-external (RMCP-based) communication. (see parameter DEFAULT_RMCP_IP_ADDRE SS2).
 For example, for an IP address of class C, this parameter is set to 255.255.255.0 No DEFAULT_VLAN ID Number 0 The default Virtual LAN ID used for the first LAN channel.
 This value is used only as the default value for the corresponding LAN configuration parameter; once LAN configuration parameters are defined and stored on the ShMM, the value provided in the Shelf Manager configuration file is ignored.
 Yes DEFAULT_VLAN ID2 Number 0 The default Virtual LAN ID used for the second LAN channel.
 This value is used only as the default value for the corresponding LAN configuration parameter; once LAN configuration parameters are defined and stored on the ShMM, the value provided in the Shelf Manager configuration file is ignored.
 Yes

-Name Түре DEFAULT DESCRIPTION CAN BE OBTAINED FROM SHELF FRU INFO DETECT_DEADL OCKS Boolean TRUE This variable turns on the deadlock detection in CLI and RMCP server facilities in the Shelf Manager.
+I DETECT_DEADL OCKS Boolean TRUE This variable turns on the deadlock detection in CLI and RMCP server facilities in the Shelf Manager.
 The detection is based on an internal watchdog that must be periodically strobed by the threads serving CLI and RMCP requests.
 If one of the threads fails to strobe the internal watchdog, the actual watchdog does not get strobed, and ultimately the ShMM resets, initiating a failover to the backup Shelf Manager.
 In addition (currently on all platforms except ShMM-700), lock data structures are periodically checked directly for the presence of a deadlock.
 See section 4.8 for further background.
-No DEVICE_POLL TIMEOUT Number 10 The time (in seconds) between successive polls of the IPMB-0 devices by the Shelf Manager via sending the "Get Device ID" command to them.
+No DEVICE_POLL TIMEOUT Number 15 The time (in seconds) between successive polls of the IPMB-0 devices by the Shelf Manager via sending the "Get Device ID" command to them.
 Yes DHCP_FOR_RMC P_ONLY Boolean FALSE If this variable is set, only the RMCP IP addresses are assigned via the DHCP mechanism; private IP addresses of the ShMMs are not touched by DHCP.
-Yes DHCP_SERVER ADDRESS IP-address None This parameter is the IP address of the DHCP server; it applies only if the variable USE_DHCP is TRUE.
-If this parameter is omitted or set to 0.0.0, and the USE_DHCP variable is TRUE, the Shelf Manager accepts address information from any DHCP server that responds to its broadcast discovery request.
+Yes DHCP_REQUEST OPTION_LIST Boolean FALSE This variable causes the DHCP client to request an explicit list of options via parameter request list option 55.
+By default, the DHCP request does not specify desired options, so the DHCP server does not necessarily return such information.
 Yes